 Until recently, a tourist could have done a border run, have a cup of coffee in Costa Rica and re-enter Panama for another 180-day period.

 Like anything, there are exceptions.
 The description above is applicable on the ardent perpetual tourist gaming the system.
+And keep in mind that these are the regulations – the fact that an official might allow anything different does not change the regulation.

 Is perpetual tourism morally justified?